-PHY 221 UNIVERSITY PHYSICS I: MECHANICS
+PHY 221 UNIVERSITY PHYSICS I: MECHANICAL AND THERMAL PHYSICS (5)

 This course is the first course in the calculus-based physics sequence intended for mathematics, science, and computer science majors.
-The topics covered include: vectors; Newton's Laws; circular motion; work and energy; linear momentum; rotation of a rigid bodies; angular momentum; static equilibrium; gravitation; and duid mechanics.
-The course meets for three hours of lecture each week, and one three-hour laboratory each week.
+The topics covered include: vectors, newton's Laws, circular motion, work and energy, linear momentum, rotation of a rigid bodies, angular momentum, static equilibrium, gravitation, fluid mechanics, wave motion, temperature, heat, thermodynamics, and the kinetic theory of gases.
+The course meets for four hours of lecture each week and one three-hour laboratory each week.
 Prerequisite: MTH 211 or concurrent enrollment.
 A student must pass the laboratory portion of any science course to pass the entire course.
 Fall, annually.
 IAI-PHY911

-PHY 222 UNIVERSITY PHYSICS II: ELECTRICITY AND MAGNETISM (4)
+PHY 222 UNIVERSITY PHYSICS II: ELECTRICITY, MAGNETISM, AND QUANTUM PHYSICS

 This course is the second course in the calculus-based physics sequence intended for mathematics, science, and computer science majors.
-The topics covered include: electric fields; Gauss's Law; electric potential; capacitance and dielectrics; current and resistance; circuits; magnetic fields; Faraday's Law; inductance; and electromagnetic waves.
-The course meets for three hours of lecture each week, and one three-hour laboratory each week.
-Prerequisite: PHY 221 and MTH 212 or concurrent enrollment.
+The topics covered include: electric fields, gauss's Law, electric potential, capacitance and dielectrics, current and resistance, circuits, magnetic fields, Faraday's Law, inductance, electromagnetic waves, the nature of light, geometric optics, interference, diffraction, polarization, introduction to quantum physics, and quantum mechanics.
+The course meets for four hours of lecture each week and one three-hour laboratory each week.
+Perequisite: PHY 221.
 A student must pass the laboratory portion of any science course to pass the entire course.
-Spring, annually.
-IAI-PHY912
+Spring, annually, IAI-PHY912